mgmarlow/fibers/glossary.md

 - **Non-blocking Fiber**: A concept introduced in Ruby 3.0.
 When reaching an operation that would normally block a Fiber, e.g. sleep, the Fiber will instead yield control to other Fibers and allow the Fiber Scheduler to handle blocking/resuming the original Fiber when it can proceed.

+- **Processes vs. Threads**: "The primary difference between using processes versus threads is the way that memory is handled.
+At a high level, processes copy memory, while threads share memory.
+This makes process spawning slower than thread spawning, and leads to processes consuming more resources once running.
+Overall, threads incur less overhead than processes." -Jesse Storimer.